Generalized Probabilistic Approximate Optimization Algorithm: Parameters Trained on Small-size SK Instances for Larger Problems

-In this section, we evaluate the generalization of parameters trained on $n = 26$-spin SK instances by applying them to significantly larger problems with $n = 400$ and $n = 500$, without any additional fine-tuning.
-Figure~\ref{fig:Large_SK_PAOA} shows the average energy per spin for these larger Sherrington–Kirkpatrick systems, plotted alongside the Parisi value, which represents the ground state energy in the thermodynamic limit.
-As the number of PAOA layers increases, the average energy decreases and the instance-to-instance variation narrows and concentrates-more so than in the $n = 26$ case.
+In this section, we evaluate the generalization of parameters trained on $N$ = $26$-spin SK instances by applying them to significantly larger problems with $N$ = $400$ and $N$ = $500$, without any additional fine-tuning.
+Fig.~\ref{fig:Large_SK_PAOA} shows the average energy per spin for these larger Sherrington–Kirkpatrick systems, plotted alongside the Parisi value, which represents the ground state energy in the thermodynamic limit.
+As the number of PAOA layers increases, the average energy decreases and the instance-to-instance variation narrows and concentrates-more so than in the $N$ = $26$ case.
 This behavior suggests that the optimized schedules generalize effectively to larger system sizes, and that the remaining fluctuations are primarily due to finite-size effects.
 It is worth noting that problem sizes of this scale are currently intractable for existing QAOA hardware, underscoring a key practical advantage of PAOA.

-\subsection{Methodology of Schedule Privatization in the L\'evy SK Model}
+\section{Methodology of Schedule Privatization in the L\'evy SK Model}

-To evaluate the performance difference between conventional single-schedule simulated annealing and a privatized multi-schedule annealing scheme applied to the SK model with L\'evy bonds, the following two-step procedure is adopted: \begin{enumerate} \item \textbf{Baseline schedule optimization.} We perform a grid search over final inverse-temperature values to identify an optimal \textit{single geometric annealing schedule}.
-The initial inverse temperature (corresponding to high temperature) is held fixed at a small value, while the final value is varied to minimize the average energy per spin across multiple runs.
+To evaluate the performance difference between conventional single-schedule simulated annealing and a multi-schedule annealing scheme applied to the SK model with Lévy bonds \cite{boettcher2012ground}, the following two-step procedure is adopted: \begin{enumerate} \item Baseline schedule optimization.
+We perform a grid search over final inverse-temperature values to identify an optimal single geometric annealing schedule at shallow depth ($p$=$17$).
+The initial inverse temperature (corresponding to high temperature) is held fixed at a small value, while the final value is varied to minimize the average energy per spin across multiple instances and multiple runs.